Counselling 101: Essentials for New Professionals

 The Importance of Supervision

-Supervision is an essential aspect in the counselling field.
+Supervision is an essential aspect of the counselling field.
 It helps novice counsellors learn from experienced professionals, It allows growth and learning through constructive feedback, and prevents potential burnout by offering a platform to discuss challenging cases.
 Most importantly, it ensures that counselling service quality is maintained.

 Options for Training and Qualification